Nikita Zadorov: Chicago Blackhawks

 On 10 October 2020, Zadorov's five-year tenure with the Avalanche ended as he was dealt alongside Anton Lindholm to the Chicago Blackhawks in exchange for Brandon Saad and Dennis Gilbert.
 Prior to the trade, he had accepted his one-year, $3.2 million qualifying offer for the 2020–21 season.
 In his lone season with the Blackhawks, Zadorov appeared in 55 out of 56 regular season games, registering 1 goal and 8 points from the blueline and was unable to help Chicago return to the playoffs.

 Calgary Flames

-As an impending restricted free agent from the Blackhawks, Zadorov's rights were traded to the Calgary Flames in exchange for a third-round selection in the 2022 NHL Entry Draft on 28 July 2021.
-On 20 August, Zadorov agreed to terms with the Flames, avoiding arbitration on a one-year, $3.75 million contract.
+On 28 July 2021, Zadorov – an impending restricted free agent – had his negotiation rights traded to the Calgary Flames in exchange for a 2022 third-round pick.
+On 20 August, he agreed to a one-year, $3.75 million contract, avoiding arbitration.
+On 12 April 2023, Zadorov recorded his first career NHL hat-trick in a 3–1 win over the San Jose Sharks.

+On 10 November 2023, following a loss to the Toronto Maple Leafs, it was reported that Zadorov had requested a trade.

+Vancouver Canucks

+Zadorov's trade request was granted on 30 November 2023, when he was traded to the Vancouver Canucks in exchange for a 2024 fifth-round pick and a 2026 third-round pick.
+He achieved a Gordie Howe hat trick in a 4–3 overtime loss to the Colorado Avalanche at Rogers Arena on 13 March 2024.
+He earned an assist on an Ilya Mikheyev goal in the first period and scored the Canucks' third goal and fought Josh Manson both in a span of 37 seconds in the second.